AverageHelper/Gamgee/README.md

 ## Contributing

 This project is entirely open source.
-Do with it what you will.
+Do with it what you will (within the bounds of the [LICENSE](LICENSE)).
+The source code lives primarily at [git.average.name](https://git.average.name/AverageHelper/Gamgee).
+A read-only code mirror also exists on [GitHub](https://github.com/AverageHelper/Gamgee).

 If you're willing to help me improve this project, consider [filing an issue](https://git.average.name/AverageHelper/Gamgee/issues/new/choose).
 See [CONTRIBUTING.md](/CONTRIBUTING.md) for ways to contribute.

 ## Built With